R2steven/cmpsci236Game/docs/GettingStarted.md

 You will need the following tools to configure the project (we reccommend you follow the [Configuration Steps](#configuration-steps) Below):
   - [GitHub](https://github.com/)
   - [Microsoft VS Code](https://code.visualstudio.com/docs)
-You will need the following tools to configure the project (we reccommend you follow the [Configuration Steps](#configuration-steps) Below):
   - [GitHub](https://github.com/)
   - [Microsoft VS Code](https://code.visualstudio.com/docs)
   - [A C++ Compiler](https://code.visualstudio.com/docs/languages/cpp)